We don’t support this browser anymore.

 With the switch to electric vehicles (EVs) looking inevitable, we think Dowlais could be a major long-term beneficiary of the transition due to its market-leading positions in the EV space.
 2023’s automotive orders climbed to record levels worth more than £6bn over the contract lifetimes, with a mammoth 74% of this being EV-related.
 However, that pace has slowed so far in 2024.
 With so much economic uncertainty hanging over the market, not every consumer is confident enough to sign the dotted line for a new car right now.

 Ultimately, Dowlais has a strong market position and, in the long-run, we see the electric transition as a big tailwind for the group.
 However, such a big change was always likely to hit a speed bump.
-The current challenges are reflected by a valuation towards the bottom of the peer group.
-With ongoing volatility amongst the customer base there could be more ups and downs ahead.
+The current challenges are reflected by a valuation towards the bottom of the peer group, which has attracted the attention of a suitor.

 Dowlais key facts